MaximeCautres/Complexity-of-recognizing-Dyck-language-with-a-quantum-computer/Description.md

 May the 2nd 2022 to July the 22nd 2022.

-My work focus on the quantum query algorithm and more precisely on the quantum query complexity of recognizing Dyck language.
+My work focus on the quantum query algorithm and more precisely on the quantum query Complexity of recognizing Dyck languages
+                of bounded height.
 Both concepts are really interesting and it has been exciting to made them join.
 D